 Laws and Policies

-The CSU’s Accessible Technology Initiative, known as ACCESS at SF State, reflects a significant cultural shift in the United States substantiated by federal and state laws protecting the civil rights of people with disabilities.
+The Accessible Technology Initiative reflects a significant cultural shift in the United States substantiated by federal and state laws protecting the civil rights of people with disabilities.
 These laws are the result of the ongoing efforts of the disability community and its allies.
-The following list of links outlines the laws and policies behind ACCESS in reverse chronological order.
+The following list of links outlines the laws and policies behind ATI in reverse chronological order.

 2012: Online education policy - Academic Senate Policy #S12-264

 2010: Policy on Course Syllabi – Academic Senate Policy #F10-257, which includes the Syllabus Disability Statement Policy

 2008: Policy on Timely Adoption of Textbooks for Students - Academic Senate Policy #S08-249

 August 2013: Memo to CSU Presidents regarding Campus Accessibility Strategy for Online Education

 January 2013: Updated Coded Memorandum AA-2013-03 that guides ATI implementations across the CSU system (supersedes all previous ATI Coded Memoranda.)

 2005: Chancellor’s Executive Order 926, The California State University Policy on Disability Support and Accommodations